ConeDragon/docs/building/configlet/lint.md

 ### Rule: exercises/concept/&lt;slug&gt;/.docs/instructions.md is valid

 - The Markdown must conform to the [Markdown standards](/docs/building/markdown/markdown)
-- All tasks must start with a level two heading that starts with a number followed by a dot: `## 1.
+- All tasks must start with a level two heading starting with a number followed by a dot: `## 1.
 Do X`
 - Links must be absolute (relative links are not allowed)

 ### Rule: exercises/concept/&lt;slug&gt;/.docs/instructions.md.tpl is valid (if present)